briancaffey/django-step-by-step/vuepress-docs/docs/intro/README.md

 This project is originally designed as a reference or example project that I can use when I need to recall common patterns, syntax and frequently-used code snippets.
 I have tried to carefully document each part of the development process as a guide for someone who wants to learn how this project is built and deployed from the ground up.
 Please see [/STEP_BY_STEP.md](STEP_BY_STEP.md) for a complete explanation of the project, step-by-step.
 The last part of the article goes over the 12 Factor App principles and how this project conforms to those principles.

-This project is open-source and new-comers to Django and Python and welcome to create issues and pull requests.
+This project is open-source and newcomers to Django and Python and welcome to create issues and pull requests.

 ## Core application